luxonis/depthai-hardware/docs/source/pages/guides/raspberrypi.rst

 After switching the connector, we can connect a micro-USB cable from our computer to the micro-USB connector that's also indicated by the red box above.
 The OAK device (CM4, to be specific) also has to be powered via 5V barrel jack.

 After connecting both the micro-USB and power, we need to **enable RPi USB boot**.
-I have followed the `tutorial here <https://github.com/raspberrypi/usbboot>`__.
+We have followed the `tutorial here <https://github.com/raspberrypi/usbboot>`__.
 After building the program and running it, you should see something similar: